noteflakes/lydown/README.md

     - key: b- major
     - key: f+ minor

+Key signatures can also be specified using shorthand notation (upper case for major, lower case for minor):

+    - key: B- // b flat major
+    - key: f+ // f sharp minor

 The default key signature is C major, and the default time signature is 4/4.